17 Essential Shipping Terms Every Smart Shipper Should Know (Your Ultimate 2025 Glossary)

 Freight Forwarder

-A freight forwarder is a company that specializes in managing the transportation of goods from one location to another.
+A freight forwarder is a shipping term that describes a company that specializes in managing the transportation of goods from one location to another.
 They serve as intermediaries between the shipper and carrier, arranging the logistics of getting the goods from the point of origin to their final destination.

 Freight forwarders handle all aspects of the shipping process, including: